ioccc-src/winner/2014/vik/README.md

 The preferred input format 44.1kHz stereo, but it does a decent job on mono input and different frequencies as well.

 ### Portability

 The program is portable to most platforms.
-The only system dependency is that the program relies on writing binary data to stdout.
+The only system dependency is that the program relies on writing binary data to `stdout`.

-Microsoft compilers add a carriage return to newlines, and to compile the program with this platform, the following line can be added after the main declaration in order for the program to run correctly:
+Microsoft compilers add a carriage return to newlines, and to compile the program with this platform, the following line can be added to `main()` before any code in order for the program to run correctly:

 ```c
 _setmode(_fileno(stdout), 0x8000);
 ```

 NOTE: see the [alternate code](prog.alt.c) for this.

 ### Known Issues